3.1 Preparation and Submission of Proposal Budgets

 In preparing proposals, PIs must not over commit themselves or others.
 Distribution of effort must take into account the time required for teaching and campus citizenship.

-Research-only faculty on 12-month appointments may typically charge up to 95% to sponsored projects year round.
-Research activities include sponsored research, university funded research, and departmental research.
+Research-only faculty on 12-month appointments may typically charge up to 95% to sponsored projects year round and must reserve a minimum of 5% effort for non-sponsored activities.

 See below for requirements for summer salary.